Class Action Filed Against Symbotic Inc. (SYM) - October 15, 2024 Deadline to Join - Contact The Gross Law Firm

-NEW YORK , Sept.
-5, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Symbotic Inc. (NASDAQ: SYM).
+NEW YORK, Sept.
+9, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Symbotic Inc. (NASDAQ: SYM).

 Shareholders who purchased shares of SYM during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.